yongzx/GSoC-2019-FrameNet/Documentation - Frame Assignment using Multilingual FN.md

 The reason for choosing Korean FN is that the library and APIs are fully implemented and it is available on GitHub - https://github.com/machinereading/koreanframenet.

-In the code below, the new lexical units in a cluster are translated into korean, and they are parsed through the Korean FN APIs to search for relevant frames.
+In the code below, the new lemmas in a cluster are translated into Korean, and they are parsed through the Korean FN APIs to search for relevant frames.
 Notice that the code below doesn't immediately select the best frame for the particular cluster.
 Instead, I used `collections.Counter()` dictionary to track the frames and their respective counts that are associated with the lexical units.
 The reason is that such implementation makes integration with other FrameNet easier as we choose the best frame representation at the end of the pipeline.

 ```python
 def koreanFN_frame_assignment(clusters_to_LU_tensor_tuples, clusters_to_potential_frames_counters):